 Cancer can affect any part of the body, from the colon to the pancreas.
 Lung Cancer is one of the most lethal among all cancers.
-It can either begin by the growth of the tumor in the lungs or propagate from some other body part and then spread to the lungs.
+It can either begin with the growth of the tumor in the lungs or propagate from some other body part and then spread to the lungs.
 In the latter case, it is called Metastatic Cancer.
 Lung cancer is also one of the most rapidly growing diseases.
 According to disease control bureaus, 218,527 lung cancer cases were reported in the US in 2015. lung cancer treatment

 Types of Lung Cancer

 Lung cancer is generally classified into two types based on the microscopic appearance of tumor cells.
-Segregation these types is consequential as growth, spread, and are treated in different ways.
+Segregation of these types is consequential as growth, spread, and are treated in different ways.

 Small cell lung cancers